 Cultural influences on physical activity and diet

-- Parents from some ethnic backgrounds (e.g. Black Somali, Asian Bangladeshi, Yemeni) view a larger body size as desirable, and are less concerned by the potential consequences of childhood obesity.
+- Parents from some ethnic backgrounds (e.g. Somali, Bangladeshi, Yemeni) viewed a larger body size as desirable, and were less concerned by the potential consequences of childhood obesity.
 This is possibly due to the association of overweight with good health and wealth in certain cultures, and can lead some parents to want to “feed up” their children.

-- Parents from certain ethnic backgrounds (e.g. Asian Bangladeshi, Yemeni) place a higher value on academic and cultural education than physical activity, which means time spent at faith schools, language classes and doing homework can leave little time for physical activity.
+- Parents from certain ethnic backgrounds (e.g. Bangladeshi, Yemeni) placed a higher value on academic and cultural education than physical activity, which means time spent at faith schools, language classes and doing homework can leave little time for physical activity.

 - Whilst Muslim girls are encouraged to be physically active, parents felt the dominant sports in the Western culture (e.g. football) did not fit with Islamic values for girls and women.
 The importance of female-only physical activity facilities was highlighted.

 - Some parents viewed cultural food practices as a barrier to healthy eating (e.g. eating from sharing platters, eating a lot of starchy and high-fat foods, eating a “late supper”, cooking with ghee)

 - Help parents understand the health consequences of unhealthy weight.

 - Help parents understand how health is viewed from a religious point of view, Islam urges its adherents to take care of their physical and mental health and wellbeing.

 - Recognise different cultural ideals and focus on health behaviours (i.e. physical activity and diet) rather than weight.